 On July 12, Thomas Stone wrote as follows to the Maryland Council of Safety: . . .May God send Victory to the Arm lifted in Support of righteousness, Virtue & Freedom, and crush even to destruction the power which wantonly would trample on the rights of mankind.

-Stone was elected a Maryland state senator in September 1776, and served in that capacity for a number of years.
+Stone was elected a Maryland state senator in September 1776, and served in that capacity for several years.
 He acted as the Senate’s commissioner in negotiations with Virginia concerning jurisdiction over Chesapeake Bay.

 In 1783, Stone was again elected to the Continental Congress.
 He took his seat on March 26, 1784, and served as its chairman near the end of the session.
 In 1785 he resumed his lucrative law practice, now in Annapolis, where he practiced with distinction.
 As an advocate, he excelled in strength of argument.
 He was often employed in cases of great difficulty, and by his brethren of the bar, it was thought eminently desirable, at such times, to have him for their colleague.
 His last act of public service occurred the following year, when he played a major part in marking out the progress from the Mount Vernon Convention of 1785 to the deliberations of the Constitutional Convention.

 In 1787 Stone’s wife Margaret became alarmingly ill.
 She had received a smallpox inoculation a decade earlier, and from the effects of the mercury contained in the vaccine, she experienced a long state of weakness and decline.
 During her illness, Stone wrote as follows: “The illness of a wife I esteem most dearly preys most severely on my Spirits, she is I thank God something better this afternoon, and this Intermission of her Disorder affords me time to write to you.
 The Doctor thinks she is in a fair way of being well in a few days.
 I wish I thought so….”